 What Is the Meaning of Vinyasa?

-It’s used to describe the flow of movement in yoga linked to the breath, and the energy/force that takes yoga students through a planned yoga series which helps them release tension and benefit mentally and emotionally in other ways.
+It’s used to describe the flow of movement in yoga linked to the breath and the energy/force that takes yoga students through a planned yoga series that helps them release tension and benefit mentally and emotionally in other ways.

-- Although yoga can be customized to meet your specific goals and needs, the National Institutes of Health recommends that anyone with high blood pressure, asthma, glaucoma, sciatica and women who are pregnant receive clearance from their doctor before beginning.
+Although yoga can be customized to meet your specific goals and needs, the National Institutes of Health recommend that anyone with high blood pressure, asthma, glaucoma, sciatica and women who are pregnant receive clearance from their doctors before beginning.
 It’s also smart to speak to the yoga teacher about tips for safely modifying or avoiding certain yoga poses that might aggravate your symptoms, especially if you have a recent injury.

-- Especially if you are new to yoga, look for an accredited instructor with certification through a trusted organization like The Yoga Alliance.
+Especially if you are new to yoga, look for an accredited instructor with certification through a trusted organization like the Yoga Alliance.
 The Yoga Alliance requires at least 200 hours of hands-on yoga training.
-That includes a specified number of required hours in areas including techniques, teaching methodology, anatomy, physiology and philosophy.
+That includes a specified number of required hours in areas such as techniques, teaching methodology, anatomy, physiology and philosophy.

 - Yoga is a mind-body practice that includes elements of breath control, meditation and the adoption of specific bodily postures (called asanas).

 - Yoga benefits include reducing pain and improving balance and flexibility.
-This helps to reduce anxiety, improve sleep and build and maintain muscle mass.
+These help reduce anxiety, improve sleep, and build and maintain muscle mass.